Bernstein at Brandeis

 For the university's first commencement in 1952, he directed the inaugural Festival of the Creative Arts.
 Guest artists included Merce Cunningham, William Carlos Williams Aaron Copland, and Phyllis Curtin.
 Bernstein conducted the world premiere of his opera, "Trouble in Tahiti," and a new translation by Marc Blitzstein of "The Threepenny Opera."

-Bernstein served as a University Fellow from 1958-76 and on the university’s Board of Trustees from 1976 to 1981.
+Bernstein served as a University Fellow from 1958-76 and on the university's Board of Trustees from 1976-81.
 He was a trustee emeritus until his death in 1990.

 The Leonard Bernstein Festival of the Creative Arts at Brandeis honors his legacy as an artist, an educator, an activist and a humanitarian.
 He believed in the power of art to affect social change and we proudly carry on that tradition.